-We said for a long time that video is the king of content on all social media platforms, but especially on Facebook™.
-Now, two independent studies have the numbers that prove it.
+We said for a long time that video is the king of content on all social media platforms, but especially on Facebook™, and now, two independent studies have the numbers that prove it.
 Using empirical research, the two studies focused on millions of posts and Facebook™ pages and came up with a wealth of statistical data.

 We could write a book based on these findings, but you don’t have the time to read it.
 So, we focused on some of the general findings and especially on data related to Facebook™ videos.
 So, first things first…